 5) Campaigns for $10,000 or less in funding are the most successful.

 The same survey I referred to earlier indicates that many small businesses are looking for loans of $10,000 or less.
 Well, guess what?
 Crowdfunding projects raising $10,000 or less are the MOST successful.
-In fact, on Kickstarter only 188 projects have raised over $1M dollars but over 75,000 projects have successfully raised $10,000 or less.
+In fact, on Kickstarter only 274 projects (as of January 2018) have raised over $1M dollars but over 75,000 projects have successfully raised $10,000 or less.
 The great thing about rewards crowdfunding is that if you need more funding, you can launch another campaign.
 And if you deliver on what you promise in your rewards, the backers of your previous campaigns will be the first to help.
 This is exactly what wallet maker Articulate did.
 They have successfully raised funds seven times via crowdfunding.

 So small business, I double-dog dare you to throw your hat in the ring.
 But I won’t kid you.
 It’s a lot of work and preparation.
 I recommend that you begin working on your campaign 3-12 months before you plan to launch it.
 And that you know what it is you want to get from your work because it’s not all about funding.
 But I’ll address that in a future blog, so stay tuned.